pooravrawat1/Simple-AI-Agent/README.md

 - Ask questions or give commands.
 The agent may call the Firecrawl tools (if available) to fetch or crawl pages.
 - Type `quit` to exit.

-## Expected inputs/outputs and error modes

-- Inputs: free-text user prompts (stdin).
-Long inputs are truncated to a safe size in `main.py`.
-- Outputs: the agent's reply printed to stdout.
-If an exception occurs, the code prints `Error:` followed by the exception.
-- Common failure modes:
-	- Missing environment variables (`OPENAI_API_KEY`, `FIRECRAWL_API_KEY`) — agent will fail to construct or call external services.
-	- `npx` / Node.js not installed — MCP stdio client cannot start Firecrawl.
-	- Network connectivity or API quota errors from OpenAI / Firecrawl.

-## Security & privacy
-- Do not commit `.env` files containing API keys.
-Add them to `.gitignore`.
-- Be mindful that web scraping tools may collect personal data; follow legal and ethical guidelines.

-## Next steps / ideas
-- Add a `requirements.txt` or provide a `poetry`/`pip` lockfile for easier installs.
-- Add command-line flags to `main.py` for non-interactive runs (e.g., `--prompt` to run a single prompt and exit).
-- Add tests for the agent initialization and tool-loading code paths using local mocks for the MCP server.

-## Development notes
-- The code uses `asyncio.run(main())` in the `__main__` block and expects an MCP process reachable over stdio.
-- To customize the OpenAI model or temperature, edit the `ChatOpenAI(...)` constructor in `main.py`.

----

-If you'd like, I can:
-- add a `.env.example` file,
-- create a simple `requirements.txt` extracted from `uv.lock`, or
-- add a non-interactive script wrapper for automated queries.